biarborges/BertTFIDFAlgorithmsClassification/README.md

 # Comparative Analysis of Text Classification Algorithms

-This project explores and compares the performance of BERT (Bidirectional Encoder Representations from Transformers) with classical text classification algorithms (such as Decision Tree, XGBoost, Naive Bayes, and SVM), as well as with neural network architectures, such as Traditional Neural Network (MLP) and LSTM.
+This project explores and compares the performance of BERT (Bidirectional Encoder Representations from Transformers) with classical text classification algorithms (such as Decision Tree, XGBoost, Naive Bayes, and SVM), as well as with neural network architectures, such as Traditional Neural Network (MLP).

 ## Datasets Used: